justinpombrio/synless/doc/readme.md

 - share files between languages and applications easily
 - read, debug, and edit with common tools
 - easier to port

+- it becomes easier to support tooling that depends on knowledge about the language: e.g., accessibility, auto-complete for variables, discoverable syntax
+- composing languages (js and css in html) becomes much easier
+- syntax highlighting becomes trivial
+- escape codes become unnecessary; strings can contain quotes
+- there are no syntax errors; no one has to write a parser with good error messages
+- no more formatting wars

 TODO: List aspects of editor: trees, layouts, etc.
 TODO: Mention exceptions: sexprs, Forth, paredit